 What does Khazanah Nasional do?

-Khazanah Nasional is the investment holding arm of the Government of Malaysia where we are empowered as the Government's strategic investor.
+Khazanah Nasional is the investment holding fund of the Government of Malaysia where we are empowered as the Government's strategic investor.
 As trustees to the nation's financial assets, our main objective is to promote economic growth and make strategic investments on behalf of the Government which would contribute towards nation building in the long run.

 Who owns Khazanah Nasional?